The Best Bacon Jam Recipe (You’ve Got to Try It!)

 Bacon onion jam ingredients

-We’ve tried a few bacon jams before and while they’ve all been pretty darn tasty, we think this one is extraordinary.
-Here are the ingredients you’ll need to make this bacon jam recipe:
+I’ve tried a few bacon jams before and while they’ve all been pretty darn tasty, I think this one is extraordinary.
+Here are a few things you need to know about the ingredients:

-- Onions – sweet onions, quartered then sliced thick.
+- Onions: Use sweet onions, quartered then sliced thick.

-- Brown sugar – adds a wonderful caramel taste and sweetness.
+- Brown sugar: This works better than granulated sugar for adding a slight caramel taste and sweetness.

-- Coffee – While you don’t taste any coffee flavor, it helps elevate and make the other flavors more pronounced.
-It’s not a common bacon jam ingredient, and we think it’s what makes our recipe so good.
+- Coffee: While you don’t taste any coffee flavor, it helps elevate and make the other flavors more pronounced.
+It’s not a common bacon jam ingredient, and I think it’s what makes my recipe so good.

 Is it safe to can bacon jam?